Patterns for Pirates

 Now get out there and sew some cardigans, matey!

-Filed Under: Contest/Giveaway, How to/ Sewing Tutorial, Pattern Hacks 1 Comment
+Filed Under: Contest/Giveaway, Pattern Hacks 1 Comment

 P4P Cardi Week :: Grandpa + Cpt.
 Mack Ribbon Tie Closure